jozseforbanjr/jozseforbanjr/README.md

 🌟 Top Repositories:

+- **Python3 based Extract Transform-Load (ETL) software for data preparation for an Enterprise Resource Planning (ERP) system**: [https://github.com/jozseforbanjr/python_ETL_CM](https://github.com/jozseforbanjr/python_ETL_CM) - a repo related to my work which resulted in the code as part of my thesis at GDU.
+The provided code is a working but modelled version of the working software.

 - **AlkFejlTech**: [https://github.com/josesan77/python_ETL_CM](https://github.com/jozseforbanjr/AlkFejlTech) - a repo related to GDU; **Application development technology** subject this is the practicing for the exam.
 IntelliJ IDEA was used as Java IDE for development. (comments mainly in Hungarian)

 - **runnersdemo**: [https://github.com/jozseforbanjr/runnersdemo](https://github.com/jozseforbanjr/runnersdemo) - the exam project of **Application development technology**, same tools as above. (comments mainly in Hungarian)

+- **Primes and 3D cubes**: [Primes](https://github.com/jozseforbanjr/ProjectPrimes3D) and [3D cubes](https://github.com/jozseforbanjr/3Dcubes) - repos of Python based graphical representation of single or multiple cubes in specified 3D arrangement, rotating or not, with colored surfaces.
+A hobby project.